thapaBurg/thapaday02/content/pages/index.md

             flexDirection: row
             justifyContent: center
         type: FeaturedItem
-      - title: "\"It was absolutely wonderful to see you today and talk about college.
-I feel a lot more excited about experiencing undergrad in the US now.\_\""
+      - title: ''
         tagline: Testimonial 2
         subtitle: Augustana Student
-        text: |
-          "The kids that are not showing up are certainly missing out."
+        text: "### \"It was absolutely wonderful to see you today and talk about college.
+I feel a lot more excited about experiencing undergrad in the US now.\_The kids that are not showing up are certainly missing out.\"\n\n"
         image:
           url: /images/Augustana.jpg
           altText: John Doe